 - At least 11 days must have passed since your first positive test result.

-How to obtain a certificate of recovery
+How to get a recovery certificate

-For how long is a certificate of recovery valid?
+How long is a recovery certificate valid?

 The recovery certificate is valid for 180 days from the date you first tested positive for COVID-19.